juju/docs/src/en/clouds-lxd-advanced.md

  - A profile is exposed at the machine level by using either the `show-machine` command or the `status --format=yaml` command.

-Here is partial output from either of the above two commands that shows the type of profile information that is surfaced:
+This is an example of the kind of LXD profile information that can be obtained from either of the above two commands:

 ```no-highlight
    lxd-profiles: